HandsOnDataViz/book/docs/HandsOnDataViz.md

 of Texas.
 To do so, go to *Filters &gt; Add filter*.
 The dropdown menu lists all columns (or fields) of the dataset, where we should choose *State*.
-In the newly appeared State dropdown, choose TX (for Texas) as shown in Figure <a href="#fig:socrata-filter">8.50</a>, and scroll down and click Apply.
+In the newly appeared State dropdown, choose TX (for Texas) as shown in Figure <a href="#fig:socrata-filter">8.53</a>, and scroll down and click Apply.
 Socrata should zoom in on the map and center on Texas.
 Close *Filters* window to free screen space.

 <img src="images/08-map/socrata-filter-annotated.png" alt="Select Texas as the only value for State field." width="300" />
 <p class="caption">
-Figure 8.50: Select Texas as the only value for State field.
+Figure 8.53: Select Texas as the only value for State field.
 </p>

 Let’s now *disaggregate* the map so that we can see individual hospitals instead of clusters.
-Go to *Map Settings &gt; Cluster*, and bring the *Stop Clustering at Zoom Level* slider to 1, as shown in Figure
+Go to *Map Settings &gt; Clusters*, and bring the *Stop Clustering at Zoom Level* slider to 1, as shown in Figure
-<a href="#fig:socrata-uncluster">8.51</a>.
+<a href="#fig:socrata-uncluster">8.54</a>.
 You will see the map now
 shows individual points.

 <img src="images/08-map/socrata-uncluster-annotated.png" alt="To show individual points instead of clusters, set Stop Clustering at Zoom Level to 1." width="300" />
 <p class="caption">
-Figure 8.51: To show individual points instead of clusters, set Stop Clustering at Zoom Level to 1.
+Figure 8.54: To show individual points instead of clusters, set Stop Clustering at Zoom Level to 1.
 </p>